Mission-DMX/Docs/Fish_Doku/Filter_Types.md

   The bounds are not really boundaries, so you could exceed the input range for getting values exceeding the output range (if the output range is less then 16bit can handle)
 - initial parameters: None
-- GUI update keys: same as configuration parameters
+- GUI update keys: same as initial parameters
 - Note: `lower_bound_in` and `upper_bound_in` cant be the same value

 ### Map a float range to another float range